HerrMotz/bachelor-thesis/publication/main.typ

 == SPARQL Protocol and RDF Query Language <heading:sparql>

+This work focuses on a specific subset of SPARQL-SELECT queries, specifically those containing only triple patterns.
+SELECT queries can include additional components, such as value constraints, which restrict permissible variable assignments in the results.
+For instance, a constraint ensuring that an event occurred before 1900 would be expressed as `FILTER(?year < 1900)`.

 The acronym _SPARQL_ is recursive and stands for *S*\PARQL *P*\rotocol *A*\nd *R*\DF *Q*\uery *L*\anguage.
 It is considered to be a _graph based_ query language.
 This definitions in this section follow its currently recommended specification v1.1 @W3C_SPARQL_Specification.

-#blockquote[
-  SPARQL can be used to express queries across diverse data sources, whether the data is stored natively as RDF or viewed as RDF via middleware.
-SPARQL contains capabilities for querying required and optional graph patterns along with their conjunctions and disjunctions. [...]
-The results of SPARQL queries can be results sets or RDF graphs. @W3C_SPARQL_Specification
-]
+#todo[richtig einfügen:]
+ Alternative query types include `ASK` (essentially a SELECT query that returns whether the result set is non-empty) and `DESCRIBE`, which returns an RDF graph describing a given resource (the actual result is implementation defined @W3C_SPARQL_Specification).

+#remark[
 The definitions of the following section are an excerpt from the _Formal Definition of the SPARQL query language_ @W3C_SPARQL_Formal_Definition.
 All relevant aspects of the formal definition are clarified in this work.
-Readers interested in further details are encouraged to consult the documentation directly.
+Readers interested in further details are encouraged to consult the documentation directly.]

 #definition[
   A *Basic Graph Pattern (BGP)* is a *subset* of SPARQL triple patterns